8 Life Events that Impact Your Auto Insurance Rates

 8 Life Events that Can Impact Your Car Insurance Rates

 Life events are situations that can create new considerations for additional financial considerations or changes in your insurance coverage.
-These life events may include getting married, having a child, buying a new home, or getting a new vehicle.
-Here are some life events that can affect your auto insurance.
+These major life events may include getting married, having a child, buying a new home, or getting a new vehicle.
+Here are some life milestones that can affect your auto insurance.

-1. Changes in Marital Status Can Affect Your Car Insurance Rates
+1. Changes in Marital Status Can Affect Car Insurance Rates

 - Divorcing or separating from your spouse